ChaitraAyinampudi/WRO-FE-2026-INNOVATION-NATION/README.md

 It's also why the `PARKING_*_MM` names are still wrong.
 They hold centimeter values, since the Pico divides by ten and the Pi never converts back.
 The math is consistent so nothing misbehaves, and a half-finished rename across two closed-loop controllers is exactly the kind of change that silently breaks one of them.
 It's scheduled for the off-season with a replayed log to confirm nothing moved.

 ## Conclusion:

+This documentation covered the design and development of our WRO Future Engineers robot, from our first ideas to our final build.
+Along the way, we tested different solutions, made changes when needed, and improved each subsystem over time.
+We hope this gives a clear picture of how our robot was built and the reasoning behind the decisions we made.